jigarius/phpake/README.md

 }
 ```

 This task can then be executed as `phpake hello-world`.
+You can also organize
+functions with PHP namespaces.

 ## Regular Parameters